Advice > Software engineering

 Ultimately, how you do in your interviews will help determine what you’ll be offered.
 That’s why hiring one of our Amazon SDE interview coaches can provide such a significant return on investment.

-The Amazon software development engineer (SDE) interview process takes about four to eight weeks on average.
-Below we’ve outlined the steps you can expect, and how Amazon evaluates interviews and decides on a hire.
+The Amazon interview process for the software development engineer (SDE) takes about four to eight weeks on average.
+Below, we’ve outlined the steps you can expect and how Amazon evaluates interviews and decides on a hire.

 2.1.1 Resume screening